 Learn how long it takes to become a nurse practitioner.
 Research the time it takes to fulfill the education and experience requirements for starting a career as a nurse practitioner.

-Do I Want to Be a Nurse Practitioner?
+Should I Become a Nurse Practitioner?

 |Degree Level||Master's degree or post-graduate certificate|

-|Degree Field(s)||Bachelor's degree in nursing, master's degree or certificate in a nurse practitioner specialty|
+|Degree Field(s)||Bachelor's degree in nursing; master's degree or certificate in a nurse practitioner specialty|

-|Certification||Several credentialing authorities certify nurse practitioners according to their specialty|
+|Licensure and Certification||All states license RNs and nurse practitioners; several credentialing authorities certify nurse practitioners according to their specialty|

-|Technical Skills||Specialized medical equipment such as IV infusion pumps, cardiac monitoring devices, EKG units, oxygen analyzers, nebulizers according to the nurse practitioner's specialty*|
+|Key Skills||Basic word processing, data entry, and automated medical records; specialized medical equipment such as IV infusion pumps, cardiac monitoring devices, EKG units, oxygen analyzers, nebulizers according to the nurse practitioner's specialty|

 Sources: Careerbuilder job listings (September, 2012), State nursing boards, Nurse practitioner certification boards

-Step 1: Earn a Bachelor's Degree in Nursing
+Step 1: Earn a Bachelor's Degree

-The first step to becoming a registered nurse is obtaining a Bachelor of Science in Nursing degree (BSN).
+The first step to becoming a registered nurse is obtaining a Bachelor of Science in nursing degree (BSN).
 This degree takes four years to complete.
-Courses in nursing degree programs generally include anatomy and physiology, patient health assessment, pharmacology basics, pathophysiology basics and nursing throughout all life stages.
+Courses in nursing degree programs generally include anatomy and physiology, patient health assessment, pharmacology basics, pathophysiology basics, and nursing throughout all life stages.
 Students also participate in supervised clinical rotations in several medical specialties.

-Step 2: Obtain State License as Registered Nurse
+Step 2: Obtain State License

-Step 3: Choose a Specialty and Gain Experience in That Specialty
+Step 3: Choose a Specialty

-Step 4: Earn a Nurse Practitioner Master's Degree From an Accredited Program
+Step 4: Earn a Master's Degree